 Chapter 3

-Identify the sensetive data and information
+Identify the sensitive data and information

 Common Sensitive Information